Are you pregnant and think you might have contracted the stomach flu? Does that mean you and your baby are in serious

 Some Final Notes

-It can be tricky business being sick during pregnancy and can be hard to tell what’s an illness and what’s pregnancy-related.
+Being sick during pregnancy can be tricky business, and it can be hard to tell what’s an illness and what are pregnancy-related symptoms.
 Always call your doctor if you are in doubt, and don’t be afraid to ask them for recommendations on easing symptoms while dealing with the stomach flu.